 Per Square Foot Rate

-Per square foot rate is the most transparent information of which your builder can tell you about.
+Per square foot, the rate is the most transparent information of which your builder can tell you about.
 This is mainly because it is the per square foot rate which he/she uses to determine the exact cost of home or property in Patna or other cities.

-Per square foot rate is the cost of carpet area and super built-up area which can get measured in distinct ways.
+Per square foot, the rate is the cost of carpet area and the super built-up area which can get measured in distinct ways.